-Fisheries ministers risk damaging our natural resources beyond repair by consistently fishing over and above the limits recommended by scientists.
-This is the first in a series of briefings to identify which countries are standing in the way of more fish, profits and jobs for European citizens.
+Fisheries ministers risk damaging our natural resources beyond repair by consistently setting fishing limits above scientific advice.
+This is our second year running a series of briefings to identify which countries are standing in the way of more fish, profits, and jobs for European citizens.

-If EU waters were properly managed – with damaged fish stocks allowed to return to their maximum sustainable yield (MSY) – we could enjoy their full potential within a generation.
+If EU waters were properly managed – with damaged fish stocks allowed to return to population levels that could support their maximum sustainable yield (MSY) – we could enjoy their full potential within a generation.

 Fishing limits vs. scientific advice

-Every year fisheries ministers have an opportunity to make this a reality when they agree how much fish should be caught in EU waters – the Total Allowable Catch (TAC) for each commercial fish stock.
-Scientific bodies bodies like the International Council for the Exploration of the Sea (ICES) provide information about the state of most stocks and recommend maximum catch levels.
+Every year, fisheries ministers have an opportunity to make this a reality when they agree how much fish should be caught in EU waters – the Total Allowable Catch (TAC) for each commercial fish stock.
+Scientific bodies, like the International Council for the Exploration of the Sea (ICES), provide information about the state of most stocks and recommend maximum catch levels.
+But for many years, this scientific advice has not been respected.

-The reformed Common Fisheries Policy that entered into force in 2014 aims to restore and maintain populations of fish stocks, with the ultimate goal of reaching their maximum sustainable yield (MSY).
-The MSY objective is to be achieved by 2015 where possible and by 2020 at the latest for all stocks.
-Following scientific advice is essential if we are to achieve this goal, end overfishing and restore fish stocks to healthy levels.
+The reformed Common Fisheries Policy that entered into force in 2014 aims to restore and maintain populations of fish stocks above levels capable to produce MSY.
+The corresponding exploitation rate is to be achieved by 2015 where possible and by 2020 at the latest for all stocks.
+Following scientific advice is essential if we are to achieve this goal, end overfishing, and restore fish stocks to healthy levels.

 Agreements behind closed doors

-This new briefing series will reveal which member states and ministers are behind decisions that go against the EU public’s collective interest.
-We do this by analysing the outcome of the negotiations, estimating which member states end up with a higher share of stocks fished above scientific advice.
-We can assume these countries are the main drivers of overfishing either because they are actively pushing for fishing limits to be set above scientific advice or by failing to prevent it.
+It analyses the outcome of the negotiations and estimates which member states end up with a higher share of stocks fished above scientific advice.
+The working assumption is that these member states are the main drivers of overfishing either because they are actively pushing for fishing limits to be set above scientific advice or they are failing to prevent it.

 This briefing was originally published by the New Economics Foundation here.